The Powers of Matthew Star

-The Powers of Matthew Star is an American sci-fi television series that aired on NBC on Friday evenings from September 17, 1982 until April 8, 1983.
+The Powers of Matthew Star is an American science fiction television series that aired on NBC on Friday evenings from September 17, 1982 until April 8, 1983.
 It starred Peter Barton as the title character, the alien prince Matthew "E'Hawke" Star of the planet Quadris, who used his powers to fight crime.
 Also starring were Amy Steel as Pam Elliot, Matthew’s girlfriend at Crestridge High; and Louis Gossett Jr. as Walt "D'Hai" Shepherd, Matthew’s guardian.

 In 2002, The Powers of Matthew Star was ranked #22 on the list of TV Guides "50 Worst TV Shows of All Time".

 On June 7, 2020, the program began airing in syndication on Sunday mornings at 6:00 am as part of MeTV's Super SciFi Saturday Night block.

 Series history

 The show was created by Steven E. de Souza, and developed by Daniel Wilson, Harve Bennett, Robert Earll, and Allan Balter.
 Wilson, Bennett and Bruce Lansbury were the executive producers.
 Star Trek actors worked behind the scenes in a few episodes: Leonard Nimoy directed the episode "Triangle", and Walter Koenig wrote the episode "Mother".

 The series underwent numerous title changes during development.
 These included Starr Knight, Star Prince, Knight Star, The Powers of David Star, The Powers of Daniel Star, and finally The Powers of Matthew Star.
 The original pilot (Starr Knight) was to deal with teenager David Star, who lived with the school janitor, Max (Gerald S. O'Loughlin).
 Max had a secret he was not sharing with David, who had no idea that he and Max were from another planet.
 As his powers began to surface, David started to understand who he was.
 Hot on their trail was the FBI.
 The original pilot was aired as the last episode of the series.
 As an example of one of the late title changes of the series, the Canadian issue of TV Guide's 1981 Fall Preview issue listed it as The Powers of Daniel Star with a full-page photo and paragraph, whereas US versions gave the series a half-page blurb with the correct title The Powers of Matthew Star.
-To add to the confusion, the actual writeup in the Canadian issues correctly referred to ‘Matthew Star,’ meaning they did get the memo of the latest name change but failed to update the header at the top of the page.
+To add to the confusion, the actual writeup in the Canadian issues correctly referred to "Matthew Star," meaning they did get the memo of the latest name change but failed to update the header at the top of the page.

-The program, originally slated to debut with the 1981 fall season with the new title and storyline, was delayed when on November 12, 1981, Peter Barton fell backward onto pyrotechnics and was badly burned, while co-star Louis Gossett Jr., tied to a chair, had fallen on top of Barton but managed to rescue him.
+The program, originally slated to debut on January 3, 1982 with the new title and storyline, was delayed when on November 12, 1981, Peter Barton fell backward onto pyrotechnics (specifically a magnesium flare) and was badly burned, while co-star Louis Gossett Jr., tied to a chair, had fallen on top of Barton but managed to rescue him.
 After a month in the hospital, Barton was released, recovering at home while the show's production was shut down for four months.
 The series resumed shooting in early March, 1982.

 The series was cancelled after one season.